samvimes01/amplify-job-search-diary/README.md

 ## Overview

 This is a job seeker journal application.
-The app allows user to create a list of jobs he wants to aplly and store diferent CV and Cover letteres connected with job.
+The app helps users keep track of the jobs they have applied for, and store different CVs and Cover letters connected with jobs.
 It leverages AWS Amplify authentication, data, file storage, serverless functions, the AWS Amplify UI React library, and AWS Bedrock with the Mistral:7B model to generate cover letter text.
-This application helps users keep track of the jobs they have applied for and includes an AI-powered cover letter generator backed by AWS Bedrock.

 ## Features